Cheapest Auto Insurance in High Point, North Carolina (2025)

 Comprehensive coverage

-This type of coverage will pay to repair or replace your vehicle if it’s damaged because of something other than an accident.
+Comprehensive insurance will pay to repair or replace your vehicle if it’s damaged because of something other than an accident.
+This includes theft, vandalism, wildfires, severe weather events, falling objects, and striking an animal.

 Roadside assistance coverage